gcmastra/Election_Analysis/README.md

 ## Student : Christopher Mastrangelo

 ## Overview of Project:
+The purpose was to complete an election audit for the election commission and certify the election results of an election held in Colorado.
 Using a data file of votes cast, compute the election results, totals per candidate, totals per county, and percentages to determine the winner with the highest percentage of votes.

 Screen capture showing the winning candidate. their total votes, and percentage of total votes cast.